Neural-Ninja/PQC-RL/README.md

-# Quantum Reinforcement Learning with PQC Policies
+# Parameterized Quantum Policies for Reinforcement Learning

 This project implements Quantum Reinforcement Learning using Parameterized Quantum Circuits (PQCs) as policies.
 It includes both RAW-PQC and SOFTMAX-PQC implementations and compares their performance on various Gymnasium environments.